ikawrakow/ik_llama.cpp/github-data/discussions/562 - AMD GPU Vulkan & ROCm_HIP Discussion.md

 So, PP is 3X lower, TG is 20-25% lower.

 Given this, does it make sense to spend time on Vulkan?
 When I forked `llama.cpp` last year the Vulkan stuff was mostly a gimmick, with performance not much better than just running on a moderately fast CPU.
 They have done a lot of Vulkan development and performance improvements in mainline since then, but it still seems way too far behind.

+> 👤 **jeffbolznv** replied on **2025-07-01** at **14:08:19**
+>
+> Installing the Vulkan SDK is the "right" way to get the dependencies.
+The pp scores shouldn't be that low, it suggests cooperative matrix isn't getting used.
+What driver version are you using?
+Can you share the beginning of the log where ggml-vulkan prints device info?

 > 👤 **ubergarm** replied on **2025-07-01** at **19:20:24**
 >